This website contains adult material and is only suitable for those 18 years or older. Click Enter only if you are at least 18 years of age.or Exit

 When any relationship ends, romantic or not, our own personal identity shifts.
 With the end of a relationship, we lose the part of ourselves who had been invested in that prior relationship.

 With increasing speed, cannabis users and performance experts are coming out to share evidence that cannabis can help to improve overall performance.
 For example, Ben Greenfield, a self-identified performance expert, has recently written an extensive article about how CBD can be used to improve performance throughout one’s life.
-I have experienced these performance enhancement qualities, first-hand.
-Particularly due to my past of using cannabis to replace my drinking habit, I used cannabis to improve my quality of life as well as my work performance.
-Once I made the switch from alcohol to cannabis, I got promoted and lost 60 pounds.

 If you were able to achieve your professional or personal goals, I know this would help you get on the right track, post-breakup.